Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Analytical Excited State Forces Theory

 In 2003 Ismail-Beigi and Louie published an approach to calculate forces for the excited states in molecules and solids by combining solutions of the BSE and electron-phonon (ELPH) coefficients from Density Functional Perturbation Theory (DFPT) \cite{IsmailBeigi2003}.
 For the best of our knowledge, just one published work from the same authors used this approach in the last 20 years to study exciton self-trapping in SiO$_2$ \cite{IsmailBeigi2005}.
 As GW/BSE calculations became more common in the materials science community \cite{Deslippe2012, DelBen2024}, we call attention to this method to study the relaxation of excited states.
 We revisit this theory and also analyze its convergence and performance in detail.

-The basic concept in the excited state forces is that after absorbing light and creating an exciton $|A\rangle$ with energy $\Omega^A$ the total energy for a given system is given by $E=E_0 + x \Omega^A$ where $E_0$ is the ground state energy and $x$ is the exciton volumetric concentration.
+The basic concept in the excited state forces is that after absorbing light and creating an exciton $|A\rangle$ with energy $\Omega^A$ the total energy for a given system is given by $E=E_0 + x \Omega^A$ where $E_0$ is the ground state energy and $x$ is the exciton volumetric concentration (i.e. excitons per unit cell).
 For ground-state calculations, we are using Density Functional Theory using the Quantum Espresso package \cite{Giannozzi2009, Giannozzi2017, Giannozzi2020} and for the excited states we are using the BerkeleyGW code \cite{Deslippe2012, Hybertsen1986, Rohlfing2000, DelBen2024}.
-Computational details are provided in the supplemental material.
-This total energy depends parametrically on the atomic positions $R$, which defines a $3N$ dimensional potential energy surface.
+Computational details are provided in section \ref{sec:computational_details}.
+This total energy depends parametrically on the atomic positions $R$, which defines a $3N$ dimensional potential energy surface ($N$ being the total number of atoms).
 The excited state force is given as the negative gradient with respect to the atomic positions of the exciton energy $- \nabla \Omega^A$ and the total force is the sum of the excited state force times the exciton concentration $x$ and the ground state force, which is well established in DFT codes.
 In reference \cite{VillalobosCastro2023} derivatives of the BSE hamiltonian with respect to the electric field were used to calculate dipole moments in a similar approach to the one used here.